 Sauerkraut is a traditional German side dish that is made from cabbage and normally served alongside meat.
 It was originally made because the fermenting process that adds lactic acid bacteria to the cabbage prevents it from spoiling without refrigeration, so it was often given to sailors to prevent scurvy.
-It turns out that this is not the only disease that sauerkraut prevents, and modern scientific research supports the theory that sauerkraut is an important part of a healthy diet.
+It turns out that this is not the only disease that sauerkraut prevents, and modern scientific research supports the theory that the sauerkraut recipe is an important part of a healthy diet.

 How is Sauerkraut Made?

 The fermenting process that creates sauerkraut adds beneficial probiotics to the cabbage that keep it from spoiling and aid in many bodily functions.
 It can be made easily by chopping up a medium head of cabbage and massaging the cabbage with one and a half tablespoons of kosher salt.
 The salt will draw the water out of the cabbage after a few minutes of this process, and then the cabbage can be added to a mason jar.
 After it releases enough liquid to cover the top of the cabbage, the jar can be sealed and fermented for up to 10 days before being ready to eat.
-This process results in creating a food with many health benefits.
+This process results in creating food with many health benefits.

 How Does Sauerkraut Promote Weight Loss?

 The fermentation process used to create sauerkraut results in beneficial probiotics which can alter the general gut bacteria in a person’s body.
 As many studies have shown, people who are lean tend to have different gut bacteria than obese people, and consuming fermented vegetables changes gut bacteria to make it more like the gut bacteria of a lean person.
 Researchers theorize that the probiotics in fermented foods and yogurt can aid weight loss by increasing metabolism through altered gut bacteria.
-Sauerkraut is also a high fiber, low calorie food, so it helps you to feel full and avoid cravings without consuming a lot of calories.
+Sauerkraut is also high fiber, low-calorie food, so it helps you to feel full and avoid cravings without consuming a lot of calories.